tcltl8/453Project---Action-Classification/data_index/README.txt

-These csv files contains indices of 1/5 original dataset.
+These csv files contains indices of about 1/10 original dataset.

 Get_Subdataset.ipynb contains code to get the sub-dataset indices.